Last updated on June 11th, 2023 at 05:42 am

 Your success highly depends on the length of the no-spend challenge.
-The shorter the challenge easier it’s to handle and coup with.
+The shorter the challenge easier it’s to handle and cope with.

 While longer challenges require more planning, preparation, and discipline.
 It’s possible that you may break the challenge when you go for longer ones.

-When you do smaller challenges then add more days to it with time.
+When you do smaller challenges then add more days to them with time.
 As a result, longer challenges will become a lot easier to complete.